mhetreramesh/mhetreramesh.github.io/_posts/basic-english-to-german-conversation.md

 <!-- Motivation: https://www.fluentu.com/blog/german/common-useful-german-travel-phrases-vocabulary-words/ -->

 This post is about my journey to learn German language.
+Learning to write data.